 How to Learn Jazz Guitar – The Definitive Guide

-If you’ve started to study jazz guitar, then I think you’ll agree that it can often seem like an overwhelming task.
+If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

-But it doesn’t have to be, and it doesn’t have to feel that way.
+But it doesn’t have to feel that way.

 Sure, you need to learn technique, concepts, tunes, and transcriptions, but you don’t have to overwhelm yourself in the process.

-Learning jazz guitar can be a fun and exciting, albeit challenging, experience for any player to undertake.
+Learning jazz guitar can be a fun and exciting, albeit challenging, experience for any player.

-This article guides you through the proper steps in beginning your jazz guitar journey.
+This article guides you through the proper steps to start your jazz guitar journey.

-By following these steps, you’ll make sure that you build a solid foundation, as well as enjoy yourself in the practice room along the way.
+By following these steps, you build a solid foundation, as well as enjoy yourself in the practice room.

-The material in this article will help you organize your thoughts before taking your first steps to learn jazz guitar.
+The material in this article organizes your thoughts before taking your first steps to learn jazz guitar.

-It’ll also answer any questions you have after starting your jazz guitar journey.
+It also answers any questions you have after starting your jazz guitar journey.